sascha432/trailing_edge_dimmer/docs/protocol.md

 If set to -1 / 0xffff, it will start with the current level set.
 The default value is -1.

+### To level

+If set to -1 / 0xffff, the current fading operation will be stopped and a "Fading completed" event with the final level emmitted.

 ### Channel

 Channels are 0 based and -1 / 0xff means all channels